BlueHarrier/IsleMetaverse/Tree/Node/README.md

     },
     "MyMultipleModule": [
         {
-            // Settings of the first module of this type },
+            // Settings of the first instance of this module },
         {
-            // Settings of the second module of this type }
+            // Settings of the second instance of this module }
     ]
 }
 ```

-### `String | Template` template
+### `String` template

-`Template` resource that this node inherits from.
-In case of this value being defined, children might no longer be added if they exist in the template, but rather modify the template nodes.
+URI to a `Template` resource that this node will inherit from.
+In case of this value being defined, children might no longer be added if they exist in the template, but rather replace the template nodes.

-> [!WARNING]
+### `Object` settings

-> This part is still in development, as for now this specification can only override pre-existing values and add new ones, but not delete any.
+Settings of the `TemplateImporter` object, used to change import settings of it, and alter, override, or delete values.